shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_6/README.md

 21. To mount the volume.
 I need the volume name .
 We will chcek from lsblk command<br/>
     Note down the volume name.

-22. Now Again I am going to create one directory mkdir training
+22. Now Again I am going to create one another directory<br/>
+    mkdir training

+23. With this particular folder, I am going to mount the volume<br/>
+    sudo mount /dev/xvdf training

+24. change directory to training<br/>
+    cd training

+25. list the files - ls<br/>
+    you will able to find all files which you have created in test volume.

+**Note**- Previously we have created 3 files under test folder.
+Now we will check if we are able to see those files under training directory.
+You will get all those files because the files which we have created we were not created in test folder, wthe files was there in volume(harddisk).